krakend/krakend-documentation/deploying/_index.md

 Read more on [Docker artifacts](/docs/deploying/docker/)

 ### Use blue/green or similar deployment strategy
-As it happens with Apache, Nginx, Varnish and other stateless services, changing the configuration requires a restart.
-When deploying new changes, use a technique like blue/green deployment or similar to make the deploy transparent for the user.
+As with Apache, Nginx, Varnish, and other stateless services, changing the configuration require a restart.
+When deploying new changes, use a technique like blue/green deployment or similar to make the deployment transparent for the user.

 This scenario can be automated and is available in Kubernetes and in all major cloud providers.
 The idea is that you spin up new machines with the latest configuration and then shift the traffic from the old instances to the new ones.

-This methodology ensures that there is no downtime when applying changes.
-On-premises installations can make a similar approach as well, but the implementations depends on the underlying infrastructure.
+This methodology ensures that **there is no downtime when applying changes**.
+Of course, on-premises installations can also make a similar approach, but the implementations depend on the underlying infrastructure.

 ## Code organization
 ### Name your configurations
-Add a `name` key in the configuration file with useful information so you can identify which specific version your cluster is running.
+Add a `name` key in the configuration file with helpful information to identify your cluster's specific version.
 Whatever type of information you write inside the `name` is open to your imagination.
 Any value you write is **available in the metrics** for inspection.

 ```json
 {